AneteNeto/RocketHelp/README.md

 - **[React Native SVG Transformer](https://github.com/kristerkari/react-native-svg-transformer)**

-## 🧠 Aprendizado:
+## 🧠 Learned:

-- **Expo Bare Workflow** faz a gerencia do código nativo e ainda nos dá acesso as pastas nativas do android e ios
+- **Expo Bare Workflow** manages the native code and also gives us access to the native Android and iOS folders
-- **TypeScript** utizada para aumentar a produtividade e na criação de tipagens
+- **TypeScript** used to increase productivity and create types
-- **Native Base** a componentização do projecto foi feita utlizando está  biblioteca ,que permite ser mais produtivo e construir components com uma UI consistente
+- **Native Base** the componentization of the project was done using this library, which allows you to be more productive and build components with a consistent UI
-- **React Native SVG Transformer** utilizado para importar arquivos svg com a sintaxe de um componente,uma boa alternativa pois o React Native não tem suporte padrão para svg.
+- **React Native SVG Transformer** used to import svg files with the syntax of a component, a good alternative as React Native does not have standard support for svg.

-- **Firebase**  para configurar o firebase no projecto expo é necessario algumas configurações pois o Expo Go não posui suporte por enquanto,configuração feita utilizando plugins **[NATIVE FIREBASE SDK] (https://docs.expo.dev/guides/setup-native-firebase/)** que permite automatizar a instalação das dependências no código nativo e em seguida executar ```expo prebuild``` e  ```expo run:android```.Foram utilizados de autenticação(**Firebase Authentication**) e armazenamento (**Firebase Cloud Firestore**)
+- **Firebase** to configure firebase in the expo project, some configuration is necessary as Expo Go does not have support for now, configuration is done using plugins **[NATIVE FIREBASE SDK] (https://docs.expo.dev/guides /setup-native-firebase/)** which allows you to automate the installation of dependencies in native code and then execute ```expo prebuild``` and ```expo run:android```.
+Authentication was used (* *Firebase Authentication**) and storage (**Firebase Cloud Firestore**)